 Sylvie Tuder

 I am a sociologist with research interests in the structural determinants of population health of women, racialized groups, and sexual/gender minorities across the life course in the United States.
-Much of my work uses an intersectional, biosocial framework to explore the ways that structural oppression, such as heteropatriarchy and racism, during young adulthood subsequently shapes health inequalities.
-I also consider the ways that institutional punishment, particularly in schools and carceral settings, is a key mechanism generating and maintaining inequities in population health and mortality.
+Much of my work uses an intersectional, biosocial framework to explore the ways that exposure to structural oppression subsequently shapes health inequalities.
+I also consider the ways that punishment and social control are key mechanisms generating and maintaining inequities in population health and mortality.